maxzheng/great-life-guide/README.md

    If you want to be happy, well, do things that make you happy: play with friends, eat yummy food, go shopping, build cool things, do nothing, love your family and friends, etc. Whatever you do, simply be present and enjoy it.

+3. **Driven by needs, senses, emotions, desires, imaginations, and bonds.** Kids are always doing something interesting.
+   It starts with their basic human needs, like hunger.
+Then they explore the physical world meticulously with their senses.
+No matter what happens, they let their emotions flow freely.
+Once they are settled, they start to satisfy their desires (e.g. eating candy).
+They let their imagination run wild.
+Finally, their love for family, friends, and things are pure, sincere, and overflowing. :heart: To be happy indefinitely requires more just doing something fun, we have to be driven freely and wildly like when we were young.

 To do great things:

 1. **One thing at a time.** There are many things going on in life, and so life seems complicated, but realistically,